wentelteefje/gear-task/gear.md

 ## 3.3 Deadline Slippage and `max_gas` Parameter
 Since `Gear::run` assumes it has $75\\%$ of the block's weight available, a mismatch between the used weight and the actual elapsed time could prevent `Gear::run` from completing within the current block.
 In this scenario, the pseudo-inherent would need to be dropped from the current block.

 To address this, the goal is to provide `Gear::run` with a realistic approximation of the remaining time available during the block authoring slot.
-This is achieved by introducing a `max_gas` parameter, which adjusts for the remaining time in units of gas (another representation of weight).
+This is achieved by introducing a `max_gas` parameter, which adjusts for the remaining time in units of gas, as opposed to the `DEFAULT_GAS_ALLOWANCE` constant.

 Additionally, a `deadline_slippage` parameter is introduced, which acts as a "relaxed" version of the `NORMAL_DISPATCH_RATIO` runtime constant.
 By default, Substrate allocates $1/3$ of the slot duration for block finalization.
 Since this time is rarely fully utilized, it is possible to exceed the hard deadline to some degree.
 For example, a `deadline_slippage` of $10\\%$ would allow applying extrinsics for $35\\%$ of the block proposal duration.
-This way, `Gear::run` can execute for $75\\%$ of the original proposal duration while exceeding the hard deadline by at most $10\\%$.
+This way, `Gear::run` can still execute for $75\\%$ of the original proposal duration while exceeding the hard deadline by at most $10\\%$.

-## 4. Advantages
-- This new block authoring implementation is currently live in Vara network
-- Enables messages which can be used for example for: delayed program execution(?)